the-gigi/rust-mandelbrot/README.md

 # Reference

-Here is another simple Rust implementations:
+Here is another simple Rust implementation with more polished look and fine-grained images:

 https://rotgers.io/posts/mandelbrot-rust/